BUT HOW DOES IT WORK?

 - The purple line represents the velocity of the vibrations of the speaker with the speakers mounted on spikes.

-- The green line represents the velocity of the vibrations with the speakers mounted
+- The green line represents the velocity of the vibrations with the speakers mounted on the IsoAcoustics isolation feet.

-- >Results of the frequency response testing in the Anechoic Chamber are charted on the same graph.
+- Results of the frequency response testing in the Anechoic Chamber are charted on the same graph.
 The decibel levels are shown on the Y-axis located on the left side of the graph.

 The graph shows that the velocity of the vibrations were signifcantly lower when the GAIA isolators were installed on the speakers.
 The change in the levels of the vibrations was also smoother as the output of the speaker traveled through the range of frequencies.
 The reduction of vibration is related to the boundary condition which is explained next.